alexdiem/vampy/README.md

 - added outlet boundary condition for constant pressure
 - made code Python 2-3 compatible using the cheat sheet on http://python-future.org/compatible_idioms.html
+- plots can now also be displayed instead of saved to file

 ---------------------------------------